MingyuYang-Yale/BENG469/Assignment2/2021-02-18/README.md

 ```
 ### Install tapestri R package:

-Download the tapestriR package from the **Tapestri Portal**, and then install it as a local package.
+Download the tapestriR package from the **Tapestri Portal**(https://portal.missionbio.com/), and then install it as a local package.

 Download: